RynnAethelWulf/pandas_challenge/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-The code runs on any jupyter notebook.
+The code is written using jupyter notebook.

 ## ✍️ Observable Trends <a name = "trends"></a>